oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 - **Permissions Required:**
 Public (no login required)

-- **Steps to Access:**
+**Steps to Access:**
   1. Navigate to the Learn page.
   2. Click on a Classroom (for example, "Math").
   3. Click on a Topic (for example, "Multiplication").
   4. Click "Continue" on a Story.
   5. The Story Player page opens.
 ![Story player page](images/Webpage-Guide/storyplayer.png)

-### Topics & skills dashboard
+### Topics & Skills dashboard

 - **Description:**
 The central hub for Curriculum Admins to create and manage Topics (and their stories) and Skills.